Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 This step will output a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 410 biological samples.
-# Step1 Refine recalled peaks
-Refine recalled peaks to get a list of peaks for each biological sample

 ## substeps
 **Two scripts `peakOverlap.py` and `peakOverlap_batch.sh` (run `peakOverlap.py` on eddie) contain these steps.**